Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

 Next, we apply $\epsilon$-net argument.
 Let $\calN_{\frac{1}{4}}$ be the $\frac{1}{4}$--net of the unit sphere $S^{d - 1}$.
 From \cite[Lemma 5.2]{vershynin2010introduction}, we know that $ \abth{\calN_{\frac{1}{4}}} \le 9^d. $ In addition, it follows from \cite[Lemma 5.4]{vershynin2010introduction} that

 Hence,

+where the last inequality holds by \eqref{eq: concentration y}.
 To complete the proof, we need to choose $mt$ so that the right hand side of the last inequality is smaller than $\delta$.
 In other words, we need to find $x \ge m t_0$ such that

 One such $x$ is given by

 where $c$ is a sufficiently large constant.
 Therefore, we choose